tarwn/lessthandot-hugo/blogs/content/posts/2014-05-14-speaking-at-itproceed.md

 _With data you can tell important and compelling stories, if done right.
 In this session, we will review a few guidelines on how to create communicative visualizations and how this can be implemented in Excel and Reporting Services.

-Because SSRS is often underestimated, we&#8217;ll finish off with some eye-catchers._
+Because SSRS is often underestimated, we'll finish off with some eye-catchers._

 There are other excellent sessions about SQL Server and Business Intelligence, so make sure to check out the [agenda][2]!